 - To view the world differently – an alternate reality where problems are not problems but opportunities waiting to be seized.

 - See perspectives, hidden strengths, and common ground between your team members.

 - Innovate by looking at your business with a fresh pair of eyes – or sixteen.
 It will help you discover unexpected areas of innovation that you never thought possible.

 - Create volume and variety in your innovation options.
-We’ll help you come up with a few ideas that are super-fun, super-cool, and super-doable.
+We'll help you develop a few super-fun, super-cool, and super-doable ideas.

 - Get clear about what matters to you.
-We combine creativity, strategy, and a bit of magic to steer you past your limitations, and past the obvious.
+We combine creativity, strategy, and magic to steer you past your limitations and the obvious.